Madison sets April 14 for city election

-The Madison City Commission approved on Monday a proposal to schedule an election this spring for two city commissioner seats.
+The Madison City Commission on Monday approved a proposal to schedule an election this spring for two city commission seats.

-The current terms for Commissioners Jeremiah Corbin and Kelly Johnson will end in 2020.
+The current terms of Commissioners Jeremiah Corbin and Kelly Johnson will end in 2020.

 On the Madison School Board, the current terms for board members Rob Honomichl and Shawn Miller started in 2017 and will end this year.

-The commissioners approved designating during 2020 Wells Fargo Bank, First Bank & Trust, Great Western Bank, South Dakota Public Funds Investment Trust, and U.S. Bank as official depositories for municipal funds.
-During fall 2019, First National Bank was no longer an official depository for Madison, and U.S. Bank was added as a depository for city funds.
+The commissioners approved designating Wells Fargo Bank, First Bank & Trust, Great Western Bank, South Dakota Public Funds Investment Trust, and U.S. Bank as official depositories for municipal funds.
+This past fall, First National Bank was no longer an official depository for Madison, and U.S. Bank was added as a depository for city funds.
 First National Bank had sold its corporate trust business, requiring the addition of U.S. Bank.

 The commissioners approved appointing Katherine Gunderson to a second term to the governing board of The Community Center, a wellness center jointly operated by the city and Dakota State University.